-Life cover pays out a cash lump sum to help pay off your mortgage if you were to die during the policy term.
+Life insurance pays out either a cash lump sum, or a monthly benefit if you were to die during the policy term.

-A life assurance policy is the most basic form of life insurance and is usually the cheapest way to insure your life.
-It covers you for a fixed period and pays out a one off lump sum if you die during the policy term.
+A life insurance policy is the most basic form of cover and is usually the cheapest way to insure your life.
+It covers you for a fixed period and pays out either a one off lump sum or a monthly benefit if you die during the policy term.

-Critical illness cover can be added to Legal & General’s term assurance policies at the outset for an additional cost.
-If you do add on critical illness cover, the policy could pay out the lump sum if you die or on diagnosis of a specified critical illness during the term of the policy.
+Critical illness cover can be added to Legal & General’s term insurance policies at the outset for an additional cost.
+If you do add on critical illness cover, the policy could pay out if you die or on diagnosis of a specified critical illness during the term of the policy.
 Or it could pay out if you are terminally ill, and you meet the criteria, providing the policy was set up with a minimum term of at least 2 years.

-Life assurance can be set up to provide level or decreasing cover.
+Life insurance can be set up to provide level or decreasing cover.
 Level cover means that the amount of insurance remains the same throughout the term.
 Decreasing cover means that the amount of insurance decreases roughly in line with the way a repayment mortgage reduces.
-Our mortgage and protection advisers can assess your needs and arrange the most suitable cover for you.
+Our specialist protection advisers can assess your needs and arrange the most suitable cover for you.

 Free life cover is available at no extra cost between exchange and completion.